 Request Context

-Read request headers and pass middleware data to server components and server functions.
+Read request headers and pass request-scoped data to server components and server functions.

 When to Use Request Context

 Waku provides request-scoped context for server code.
-Use it when a server component, server function, or middleware needs information from the current request.
+Use it when a server component or server function needs information from the current request.
+Middleware runs before the render scope is established, so middleware reads the request from its Hono context instead.

 The APIs in this guide currently use unstable_ names and may change.